theiscnp/Asset_Load_Controller/readme.md

 (It just appends the ordinary `<script src="..">` tag into the head).

-You may add attributes to this appended element:
+You may add attributes to this appended element using:
 - 2nd param: "attributes"

 Possibly with a callback event to be executed upon successful loading of this specific asset: